IDL

 HDF-EOS2 C API, those who are familiar with the HDF-EOS2 library can easily learn

 how to handle HDF-EOS2 files in IDL.
-For example, EOS_GD_OPEN
+For example, EOS_GD_OPEN, EOS_GD_ATTACH and

 respectively.